yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### View and edit providers

-To view a provider, select it in the list to display the **Overview**.
+To view a provider, select it in the list of Managed Kubernetes Service Configs to display the **Overview**.

 To edit the provider, select **Config Details**, make changes, and click **Apply Changes**.
-Refer to [Provider settings](#provider-settings).
+For more information, refer to [Provider settings](#provider-settings).
 Note that, depending on whether the provider has been used to create a universe, you can only edit a subset of options.

 To view the universes created using the provider, select **Universes**.